antwit090/docker-postgres/README.md

 ## Setup

-1. Copy the `.env.example` to `.env` and fill in your desired credentials.
+1. Update the files in the `secrets-example` directory with your desired credentials.

+2. Rename the `secrets-example` directory to `secrets`.

-2. Create the Docker network:
+3. Create the Docker network:

 ```bash
 docker network create postgres-network
 ```

-3. Start the PostgreSQL container:
+4. Start the PostgreSQL container:

 ```bash
 docker compose up -d